mottosso/pymel-mock/README.md

 # AttributeError: 'module' object has no attribute 'createNode' #
 ```

-Notice how it still imports, but doesn't carry any of the relevant member around.
+Notice how it still imports, but doesn't carry any of the relevant members around.

 <br>